Snoopy1994/Arduino_bet_game/README.md

 **This is a simple game that you can bet which is the lucky fruit.**

+- There are 5 fruits:
+  1. Apple (represent 0 on the seven segment display, yellow light),
+  2. Banana(represent 1 on the seven segment display, blue light),
+  3. Cherry (represent 2 on the seven segment display, red light),
+  4. Orange (represent 3 on the seven segment display, yellow light),
-- There are 5 fruits: Apple, Banana, Cherry, Orange, Lemon(represent 0 to 4 on the seven segment display)
+  5. Lemon(represent 4 on the seven segment display, blue light)

 - In the begining, you have 5 chips.
 You can bet what ever you want with these five chips by keyboard.
 - After enter numbers, it started to random pick the lucky fruit(number).
 - The result will show both on screen and seven segment display.